John R. Erickson: Early life and education

+Career

+After leaving Harvard, Erickson began working as a cowboy and ranch manager on various ranches in Texas and Oklahoma.
+He began publishing short stories in 1967, while still working as a cowboy and ranch manager.

 In 1982, after receiving numerous rejection slips from large publishers, Erickson borrowed $2,000 and began his own publishing company, Maverick Books.
-Hank the Cowdog debuted in The Cattleman, and two related short stories appeared in the first book published by Maverick Books, The Devil in Texas.
+Hank the Cowdog debuted in The Cattleman magazine, and two related short stories appeared in the first book published by Maverick Books, The Devil in Texas.
 Erickson began selling books out of his pickup truck wherever cowboys gathered.

 Erickson soon found himself receiving letters addressed to Hank, and so, the next year, in 1983, he published the first full-length book in the series, The Original Adventures of Hank the Cowdog.
 His 2,000-book first printing ran out in six weeks.
 With the book's success, he shortly afterward recorded the book, word-for-word, on audio tape.
 Hank the Cowdog has since become the longest-running successful children's series on audio.
+Hank and Drover, characters in his books, are both dogs he'd worked with at the ranch.
+In the books, Hank is "Head of Ranch Security" of an unnamed ranch in Ochiltree County.

-That book has since spawned over seventy sequels, becoming one of the most popular children's fiction series, selling more than 7.5 million books and winning several awards.
+That book has since spawned over eighty sequels, becoming one of the most popular children's fiction series, selling more than 7.5 million books and winning several awards.
 The full series of books and tapes are usually available in most school libraries around the United States.
 His books are endorsed by the Texas Library Association and have, for two years, been serialized in The Dallas Morning News.
 His "Hank the Cowdog" series has been translated into Persian, Spanish, Danish, and Chinese, and have sold over 8.5 million copies.

 Erickson has written over seventy books, and is frequently invited to perform, reading book selections and singing songs, in classrooms and school libraries.
-He lives in Perryton with his wife.